 Outside of my routine job duties, I have had pleasure of leading a Student Ambassador committee, serving on various student success committees as part of a university-wide retention project, serving as the convener for the AICUO (Association of Colleges and Universities in Ohio) Online/MOOC Assessment Task Force to develop an OOC/MOOC Assessment Tool, and worked with a team to develop, design, and deliver UNOH’s first MOOC – OIL 101: Fact or Friction.

-My current research interests most specifically include creating an efficient system to improve the adoption of interactive open education resources for student engagement.
+My recent research interests most specifically include creating an efficient system to improve the adoption of interactive open education resources for student engagement.
 In addition, much of my reading and study focuses on practices to cognitively and socially engage learners, effective course and curriculum design, professional development strategies, teaching practices for active learning, and effective implementation of teaching technologies.
 I truly enjoy teaching and learning!